aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/2 - build-policy-constraint-constraint-template/index.en.md

 2. Build Constraint

-The cluster admin will use the constraint to inform the OPA Gatekeeper to enforce the policy.
-For our example, as cluster admin we want to enforce that all the created pod should not be privileged.
+The cluster administrator will use the constraint to notify the OPA Gatekeeper in order to enforce the policy.
+For our example, as cluster administrators, we want to ensure that all newly created pods are not privileged.

 :::code{showCopyAction=true showLineNumbers=false language=bash}
 cd ~/environment